marcusgia2505/classEx_doc/docs/Programming.rst

 :php:`$findGroupFreq('varname',  $roundselected = $round, $includingOwn = false)`

-	**Function** retrieves the frequency of each value of a variable for the own group.
+	**Function** retrieves the frequency of each value of a variable for its own group.

 	**Returns** an array with the value as index and the frequency as value.
 E.g. :php:`$returnedValue = array(1=>12, 2=>13)` would indicate that the value 1 was chosen 12 times, and the value 2 was chosen 13 times.
 If no decisions were made, an empty array is returned.